orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.is_orbit`
 	- TODO: Normal way of talking about a boolean, or probably any concept, is that this is always with .orbit on it.
 And without .orbit it's probably a weird case.
 We assume modularity of booleans.
 	- .orbit by default, recursive?
+`.compose`
+	 - # @see "Continuations as Equivalence (can often be done in parallel - not generally)": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Constructing%20Continuations%20%2D%20Continuations%20as%20Equivalence
 `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - Then homotopy equivalent, when a particular perspective allows to collapse some ray to a single point/empty.
 	- similar to copying again, move from one vertex which branches into two, is similar to having a ray which holds the initial on either side.
 Basically just removing the left one, this being the mechanism to collapse the entire graph to a point.
 Where in the case of cohomoloy, something stops this from happening.
 Additional structure at each of the points perhbaps?
 ANother layer of descriptionwhich says there's something in between.